 \subsubsection{Detection Table}

 At the most basic level, an individual ``Detection" is a feature, likely a star or galaxy or artifact, detected above the noise in an individual exposure.
-There are likely, but not always, multiple ``detections" of the same astronomical object from subsequent exposures.
+There are likely, but not always, multiple ``detections" of the same astronomical object from subsequent exposures

 The majority of single detections at the faint end are not real, but arise from systematic noise, primarily correlated read noise, in the GPC1 \citep{waters2017}.
 A wealth of flags are provided to help distinguish between real detections and artifacts \citep{flewelling2017}.
-Nonetheless there are detections that arise from systematic noise that are, by themselves, indistinguishable from real features
+Nonetheless there are detections that arise from systematic noise that are, by themselves, indistinguishable from real features.